owncloud/ocis/docs/architecture/posixfs.md

 The tech preview comes with the following limitations:

-1. User Management: Manipulations in the file system have to be done by the same user that runs Infinte Scale
-2. Only inotify and GPFS file system change notification methods are supported
+1. Only inotify and GPFS file system change notification methods are supported
-3. Advanced features versioning and trashbin are not supported yet
+1. Advanced features versioning and trashbin are not supported yet
-4. The space/project folders in the filesystem are named after the UUID, not the real space name
+1. The space/project folders in the filesystem are named after the UUID, not the real space name
-5. No CephFS support yet
+1. No CephFS support yet

 ## Setup